Professional Indemnity Insurance : Coverage Investigations & Other Issues

 That decision ultimately led to the settlement of the arbitral proceedings including an indemnity and payment of legal costs.

-We understand that at the time (and possibly still so) we were the only firm to have made a successful application to the SRA for such an award.
+We understand that at the time we were the only firm to have made a successful application to the SRA for such an award.

 Having acted swiftly to place this insurer at risk, the firm crystallised the issue.
-With a report that we prepared, the firm was able to obtain renewal insurance and continues in business today.
+With a report that we prepared, the firm was able to obtain renewal insurance and continue in business.

 We can also assist with all other indemnity insurance issues that arise for example :-